Crock Pot Beef and Noodles

 - Gently stir in dried egg noodles.

-- Cover crock pot and cook for an additional hour on low until noodles are fully cooked.
+- Cover crock pot and cook for an additional 30-60 minutes on low until noodles are fully cooked.
+NOTE: Different noodles may cook at different times.
+Keep an eye on your noodles.
+They may take less time to cook or may take a bit more.

 - Gently stir once or twice in the final hour of cooking to make sure all the noodles cook evenly and absorb the liquid.
-If mixture gets too thick and noodles aren't quite done yet, add an additional ½ cup of water, gently stir and continue cooking.
+NOTE: If mixture gets too thick and noodles aren't quite done yet, add an additional 1/2 cup of water or beef broth, gently stir and continue cooking.

 - During the last 15 minutes of cooking, stir in the heavy cream.
 Then serve!